rodoulak/desalsim/README.md

 However, simulation models of more than one technology can be combined to simulate and evaluate the performance of a treatment chain (desalination and brine treatment system).
 In this case, the output flow rates and stream concentrate are the input data for the next technology.

+Additionally, two example files are provided to demonstrate the usage of the simulation suite.
+These examples simulate and evaluate two different treatment chains, showcasing the integration of multiple technologies.
+Furthermore, a comparison file is included, where the results of the two examples are compared in terms of various parameters.
+Users can extend this comparison by adding more indicators as needed.

 ## Key features
 - Simulation models for various desalination and brine treatment technologies
 - Analysis of salt concentration profiles, ion fluxes, energy consumption, and chemical usage